leithdm/shooty-rocks/README.md

 ## UX

-This project is part of the [Code Institute](https://codeinstitute.net/) Full Stack Software Development course, specifically **Module 2: Interactive Front-End Development**.
-The objective for this milestone project is to "*build an interactive front-end site.
-The site should respond to the users' actions, allowing users to actively engage with data, alter the way the site displays the information to achieve their preferred goals.*"

 The inspiration for developing this game came from the classic Asteroids game conceived by Lyle Raines who was Atari's vice president of engineering in 1979.
 Ed Logg eventually took the lead on the project and is credited with its programming.

 <br/>